dfarchon/DF-GAIA/README.md

 If you are a **developer**, and want to use DF GAIA to develop function modules or participate in our development activities, you can read other chapters and our introduction documents.

-If you have any questions on how to use our plugins or meet some problems during development, welcome to our discord [DfArchon-Community](https://discord.gg/XkudXPAWZF), we will reply as soon as posible.
+If you have any questions on how to use our plugins or meet some problems during development, welcome to our discord [DfArchon-Community](https://discord.gg/XkudXPAWZF), we will reply as soon as possible.

 Besides, welcome to donate to us on gitcoin to support our development work.